kaby76/AntlrVSIX/README.md

 AntlrVSIX is a package of Visual Studio 2019 and Visual Studio Code extensions for Antlr v4 grammars, and implemented with a [Language Server Protocol (LSP)](https://langserver.org/) client and server architecture.
-This extension supports most of all that can be supported in Language Server Protocol API https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/ and https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Client/ version 16.4.30.
+This extension supports much of what can be supported in Language Server Protocol API https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/ and https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Client/ version 16.4.30.
 Supported are hover, go to def, find all refs, replace, command completion, reformat.
-Color tagging is not implemented because the MS LSP API does not implement it, and I do not understand TextMate yet.
+Color tagging is not implemented because the MS LSP API does not implement it.

 The source code for the extension is open source, free of charge, and free of ads.